sfdeloach/tungstenJS/info/notes.md

 * completed seeds.js which does not require mongoose and populates and associates all four collections, there was an issue using the save() method where duplicate object ids were pushed to the array
 * configured passport, passwords are hashed and stored in database
 * abandoned seeds file due to a change in collection schema, assessments are now embedded in worksheets as an array, as such the assessment file has been deleted
-*
-* TODO: convert all csv data from old wellness to json, setup in a tables directory
+* converted all csv data from old wellness to json, setup in a public facing script
-*       develop an interpolate function and logic that calculates results
+* developed an interpolate function and logic that calculates results, all calculations are handled client-side

 ### var num = 1; // Express
-* setup routes
-* began setup of worksheet routes (index and show)
+* routes setup
-* created a dump of the tungsten database, will track via git until routes are better developed
+* users
+* worksheets
+* participants
+* database

 ### var num = 2; // jQuery & Nunjucks
-* figure out the logic
+* jQuery and Nunjucks used to create and manipulate pages

 ### var num = 3; // Bootstrap
-* make it pretty
+* abandoned foundation for bootstrap